 Good dog food for allergies doesn’t just go out allergens—it contains health-supporting supplements like probiotics, fiber, or minerals.

-Dogs with sensitive skin and sensitive stomachs may respond to ingredients in their food.
+Dogs with sensitive skin and stomachs may respond to ingredients in their food.
 Non-irritating components help lessen reactivity to help your dog feel better after meals.

 Value and Quality